cwelsys/komodo-op/README.md

 # komodo-op

-`komodo-op` is a middleware application written in Go that synchronizes secrets from a [1Password vault](https://1password.com/) (using a [1Password Connect server](https://developer.1password.com/docs/connect/)) to a [Komodo](https://komo.do/) instance.
+`komodo-op` is a middleware application written in Go that synchronizes secrets from a [1Password vault](https://1password.com/) (using a [1Password Connect server](https://developer.1password.com/docs/connect/)) to a [Komodo](https://komo.do/) instance global variables as secrets.

 It fetches items from a specified 1Password vault and creates or updates corresponding secret variables in Komodo.
+It supports updates and deletes.

 ## Functionality